VaZaR00/FTB-gramps-import-addon/README.md

 Than you can manage what data you want to import by checking "Commit" flag

 ![handle](https://github.com/user-attachments/assets/67d00082-fdb5-469f-b329-97f484b720e8)

+*NEW* You can enable using Cache which will make the transfer faster, but it may not work with very large Databases.

 # How it works
 It reads local SQLite database file of FTB project.